jejacks0n/mercury/README.md

   mixins: [qux: ->]
 ```

 Dog will have the same `foo` and `bar` methods as Animal, but it will also have the `baz` method.. and so will anything inheriting from Animal because the prototype is shared.
 This is where the mixins array comes in.
-Dog will have an instance method `qux`, but it won't make it onto the prototype, and so, restricted to any instance of the Dog class.
+Dog will have an instance method `qux`, but it won't make it onto the prototype, and so, is restricted to any instance of the Dog class.

-Check module.coffee for more comments and some code.
-And the various modules in lib/mercury/views/modules, for several examples of how modules can be defined and used.
+Check [module.coffee](https://github.com/jejacks0n/mercury/blob/mercury2/lib/javascripts/mercury/core/module.coffee) for more comments and some code.
+And the various modules in [lib/mercury/views/modules](https://github.com/jejacks0n/mercury/tree/mercury2/lib/javascripts/mercury/views/modules), for several examples of how modules can be defined and used.

 ## Dependencies